-Dublin city bus services are operated by Dublin Bus and Go-Ahead Ireland.
-While they mainly operate within Dublin city & county, some services also operate in North Kildare and North Wicklow.
+Dublin city bus services are operated by Dublin Bus and Go Ahead Ireland.
+While they mainly operate within Dublin city & county some services also operate in North Kildare and North Wicklow.
 In addition to city bus services, commuter bus services operate into Dublin from surrounding counties.
-These services are operated by Bus Éireann and Go-Ahead Ireland.
+These services are operated by Bus Éireann and Go Ahead Ireland.
 Light rail (Luas) services in Dublin are operated by Transdev Dublin Light Rail Limited and DART and commuter rail services are operated by larnród Éireann.

-Bus services operated by Bus Éireann provide services to all 26 counties, and Northern Ireland.
+Bus services operated by Bus Éireann provide services to all 26 counties, and similar to that of larnród Éireann, offer services to Northern Ireland.
 Rural bus services operated under the Local Link programme operate in all 26 counties with a small number of services extending into Northern Ireland.
 Rail services operated by larnród Éireann provide services to 23 of 26 counties and services to Northern Ireland.